Chocobois/choco-jam-template/README.md

 ## Notes
 ### Mac
-The app is unsigned when built, so you need to follow these steps when distributing:
+The app is unsigned when built, so you need to tell the user to let it through gatekeeper.
-1. First you need to extract the .app from the .dmg before attempting to run the game.
-2. Second, try running the game, a popup will say the app is unverified.
-3. Right click/Open the context menu on the .app, hold option, click open.
-4. Click open in the popup.

-The game will start normally from now on.

 ### Linux
 You may have to mark the games as executable before it will let you run them.